Palaeoloxodon recki: Taxonomy

 For decades after Beden's publications, his view of "Elephas recki" as a succession of subspecies was accepted as orthodoxy.
 However, Beden's views of Elephas recki evolution were challenged by the work of Nancy Todd published in 2001 and 2005.
 Todd found that the different subspecies exhibited high variability in molar dimensions within subspecies, but low variability between the subspecies, and that not all of the subspecies clustered together with each other in cladistic analysis, as would be expected if they formed a single species, with E. r. brumpti E. r. shungurensis and E. r. atavus being placed separately from E. r. ileretensis and E. r. recki, and that the supposed subspecies substantially chronologically overlapped, though later work suggested that this chronological overlap was likely overstated.'

 A 2020 PhD thesis by Hanwen (Steven) Zhang, focusing primarily on skull morphology again challenged the monophyly of Elephas recki as a whole, finding that while E. r. ileretensis and E. recki recki has a close relationship with Eurasian Palaeoloxodon. which genetic data shows is closely related to African elephants (Loxodonta), the other named E. recki subspecies were likely unrelated, and more closely related to true members of the genus Elephas (which contains the living Asian elephant).
 Zhang suggested that E. r. brumpti was synonymous with "Elephas" planifrons, primarily known from the Late Pliocene-Early Pleistocene of the Indian subcontinent, and that this species should be placed into Phanagoroloxodon, while E. r. atavus should be elevated to full species status as a true member of the genus Elephas.
-However, while Sanders (2023) accepted that E. r. brumpti was unlikely to be closely related to E. recki recki, he rejected the synonymity of E. r. brumpti with "Elephas" planifrons (though he suggested that the two may be sister species), and questioned their placement in Phanagoroloxodon, while he considered the relationship of E. r. atavus to E. recki recki to be uncertain.'
+However, while William J. Sanders accepted that E. r. brumpti was unlikely to be closely related to E. recki recki, he rejected the synonymity of E. r. brumpti with "Elephas" planifrons (though he suggested that the two may be sister species), and questioned their placement in Phanagoroloxodon, while he considered the relationship of E. r. atavus to E. recki recki to be uncertain.'